min2ha/ukwa-site/content/target/44943/index.en.md

   "subject": null
 }

-# Pool, The: The women to root for at Rio

 Sportswriter Alison Kervin highlights some of the women performing well at the Olympics –not just for sporting prowess, but for overcoming all the odds to get where they are now.